 Jarrad Seuferling, has worked in the security and nightlife industry for over 20 years.
 He has brokered dozens of deals in the entertainment industry and is passionate about helping others.
 Uniting people to elevate businesses is one of his top priorities.
 Jarrad Seuferling is a proud husband and father of two.

 “I’ve known John Rivera for as long as I’ve been in the security business.
 We’ve worked together on many occasions and always had a mutual respect for one another.
 I attended The Cristian Rivera Foundation’s Celebrity Fundraising Gala in 2015 & 2016 and saw firsthand, the dedication and amazing work the foundation does.
 I was amazed by the amount of support and love I felt in the room on both occasions.
 As a father of two, I cannot imagine the pain of losing a child to DIPG.
 I feel so compelled to utilize my influence to make a difference.”

-Kenan Thompson was born May 10th, 1978 in Atlanta Georgia.
+Kenan Thompson was born on May 10th, 1978 in Atlanta, Georgia.
 His first foray into acting came at a young age when he joined the TBS program “Movies for Kids” as one of several child movie critics.
 It was during this show that he reviewed the movie “Mighty Ducks” and got to meet some of the stars of that movie.
-He was pursued by their people in an attempt to include him in “Mighty Ducks 2”, which he later won a role in.
+He was pursued by their producers in an attempt to include him in “Mighty Ducks 2”, which he later won a role in.